 - Main Street Philharmonic

 As you view the cavalcades, be mindful of the other frogs around you and maintain your distance.
 They go by slower than the character boats at Animal Kingdom, which means there is a little more time for people to gather.
 From what we saw personally, our fellow frogs next to us were respectful.
-But there aren't any ground markings along the route, so it can be easy to forget, especially when the tadpoles are excited to see the characters.
+But there aren't many ground markings along the route, so it can be easy to forget, especially when the tadpoles are excited to see the characters.
 The nice thing about reduced crowds is that there is increased attention on individual guests along the parade route — Lily toadally beamed the the Fairy Godmother told her "Happy birthday!" from atop her float!